 Here, in chronological order, are all of the Alexander Salkind Presentations:

-Of the 11 theatrically released Alexander Salkind Presentations supervised by him over a 20-year period, beginning in 1972, five of those films represent his biggest, most spectacular attempts at film fantasy --- movies fueled primarily by the power of the human imagination.
+Of the 12 theatrically released Alexander Salkind Presentations supervised by him over 25 years, beginning in 1967, five of those films represent his biggest, most spectacular attempts at film fantasy --- movies fueled primarily by the power of the human imagination.
 How appropriate and fitting, therefore, that the last of these Five Great Fantasy Films should cast its focus upon that most magical and eternal of icons, Santa Claus.

 Needless to say, he wanted us to remember what the heart and soul of this dazzling motion picture truly represented: the hope and wonder one will always associate with heroes.
 That same hope and wonder, obviously, lies at the heart of his four previous Great Fantasies --- forever wrapping us within the unshakable resolve of the El Dynasty, late of the planet Krypton.